ChainSafe/lodestar/CONTRIBUTING.md

   - Do not pull unpinned versions from DockerHub (use deterministic tag) or Github (checkout commit not branch).
   - Carefully design tests that depend on timing sensitive events like p2p network e2e tests.
 Consider that Github runners are significantly less powerful than your development environment.

+### Common Issues

+**Error: [vitest] Cannot mock "../../src/db/repositories/index.js" because it is already loaded by "src/db/beacon.ts"**

+If you observe any error in tests with matching to above error message, that implies you are loading the mocks in the wrong order.
+The correct order is to import the mocks first and then the actual module.
+We suggest to import the mocks on very top before any local modules.

+**✖ Error: Cannot find package 'async_hooks' imported from**

+If you observe following error running any of the test files that means you are running a file which itself or any dependency of that file imports `vitest`, but you are not running that file with `vitest` runner.
+Try running it with `yarn vitest` command, not with `node` command.

 ### Debugging Spec Tests

 - To fix errors always focus on passing all minimal tests first without running mainnet tests.